CPD for Pharmacists & Pharmacy Technicians in Great Britain

 CPD Requirements

-• Will I need to submit my CPD record to the Society?
+• When will I need to submit my CPD record to the Society?

 • Will CPD apply to all pharmacists and pharmacy technicians?